 What is Mutual Fund?

-Mutual Funds is an investment tool for investors.
+According to PTIC INDIA – Financial Planner in Delhi, Mutual Funds are an investment tool for investors.
 In these funds, your money is invested in different assets such as stocks, bonds, and commodities.
 If you are planning on owning a house, buying a car or anything, mutual funds serve you all your needs.
 It is a simple and effective way to save Income Tax.

 Advantage of Mutual Fund: